Simulation of Beam-Beam Effects and Tevatron Experience: Simulation results

-As mentioned, the strong betatron resonances affecting the collider performance are caused by beam-beam effects.
-It was shown that the strength of the 7-th order resonance is determined by the long range collisions \cite{YAHelices}.
-Also, analytical calculations and numerical simulations predicted that increasing the beam separation at the parasitic collision points nearest to the main IPs would give the largest benefit.
-To achieve this, two extra electrostatic separators were installed during the 2006 shutdown.
-As the result of their commissioning, the separation at the IPs upstream and downstream of CDF and D0 increased by 20\% (Fig. \ref{ColHelix}).

-The increased separation showed itself in improved proton lifetime.
-Figure \ref{NProt} shows a comparison of the single bunch proton intensity for two HEP stores before and after commissioning of the new helix.
-Initial intensities and emittances of antiprotons in these stores were close which allows direct comparison.

-A noticeable change in the bunch length behavior can be observed in Fig. \ref{BunchLength}.
-Note that on the old helix protons experienced significant bunch shortening.

-Single bunch luminosity and luminosity integral for the same two stores are shown in Fig. \ref{LumiComp}.
-As one can see, luminosity lifetime in the new configuration has improved substantially.
-The overall gain can be quantified in terms of luminosity integral over a fixed period of time (e.g. 24 hours) normalized by the initial luminosity.
-The value of this parameter has increased by 16\%.

-\section{Second order chromaticity}
+\subsection{Second order chromaticity}

 Increasing the beam separation mitigated the long range beam-beam effects.
 However, with advances in the antiproton production rate, the initial antiproton intensity at collisions has been rising continuously.
-Head-on beam-beam parameter for protons was pushed up to 0.008 per IP which made the head-on beam-beam effects in the proton beam much more pronounced.
-One of the possible ways for improvement is a major change of the betatron tune in order to increase the available tune space.
-This, however, requires significant investment of the machine time for optics studies and tuning.
-A partial solution may be implemented by decoupling of the transverse and longitudinal motion at the main IPs, i.e. by reducing the chromatic beta-function.
+In 2006, the head-on beam-beam parameter for protons was pushed up to 0.016 which made the head-on beam-beam effects in the proton beam much more pronounced.
+One of the possible ways for improvement was a major change of the betatron tune in order to increase the available tune space (e.g. close to the half-integer).
+That, however, would require significant investment into the machine time for optics studies and tuning.
+A partial solution could be implemented by decoupling of the transverse and longitudinal motion at the main IPs i.e., by reducing the chromatic beta-function.

-The value of chromatic beta-function $(\Delta \beta / \beta) / (\Delta p /p)$ at both IPs is -600 which leads to the beta-function change of 10\% for a particle with 1$\sigma$ momentum deviation \cite{C2Comp}.
-Thus, a large variation of focusing for particles in the bunch exists giving rise to beam-beam driven synchrobetatron resonances.
+The value of chromatic beta-function $(\Delta \beta / \beta) / (\Delta p /p)$ at both IPs in the original Tevatron lattice was -600 which lead to the beta-function change of 10\% for a particle with 1$\sigma$ momentum deviation \cite{C2Comp}.
+Thus, a large variation of focusing for particles in the bunch existed giving rise to beam-beam driven synchrobetatron resonances.

-Numerical simulations with weak-strong code predicted that elimination of the chromatic beta-function at the main IPs would mitigate the deterioration of proton lifetime at the present values of antiproton intensity even without switching to the new betatron tune working point.
-In Fig. \ref{IntC2} the simulated proton bunch intensities are plotted for the cases of corrected and uncorrected chromatic beta-function.